Definite fillings of lens spaces: Lens spaces not bounding small definite manifolds

 In particular, we see that $b_2(X(p,p-q))=m+7n+1$.
 We construct a smooth closed positive-definite 4-dimensional manifold $-X \cup_{L(p,p-q)} -X(p,p-q)$.
-By Donaldson's diagonalization theorem this has diagonalizable intersection form and so we obtain a map of lattices
+By Donaldson's diagonalization theorem this has diagonalizable intersection form and so we obtain an embedding of $\Gamma$ into $\Z^N$ where $N= b_2(X(p,p-q)) + b_2(X)$.
+We now separate the vertices of $\Gamma$ into two groups.
+We will use $v_1,\dots, v_{7n}$ to denote the first $7n$ vertices, that is the vertices corresponding to the weights: